Run Service

 Description

-(Optional) The file that includes the rules to apply on the original definitions file.
+(Optional) Defines the file that includes the rules to apply to the original definitions file.
 The rules enable transforming Control-M JSON code properties.
 For detailed information, see Deploy Descriptor.

 If annotation is enabled for the Scheduling definitions category in Control-M, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.